paulcarey/relaxdb/README.txt

 == SYNOPSIS:

-Look at spec/spec_models.rb to see how models are declared, and relaxdb_spec.rb to see how they're used
+Look at spec/spec_models.rb to see how models are declared, and spec/relaxdb_spec.rb to see how they're used

 == REQUIREMENTS: